XRAccessibility/xraccessibility.github.io/README.md

 5. [Equal Entry AR/VR/XR Articles](https://equalentry.com/category/ar-vr-xr/) - A collection of articles from Equal Entry about XR accessibility.

-6. [The Last of Us Part II Accessibility Settings](https://www.playstation.com/en-us/games/the-last-of-us-part-ii/accessibility/) - a comprehensive set of accessibility features in Naughty Dog's first person shooter, The Last Of Us Part II.
+6. [The Last of Us Part II Accessibility Settings](https://www.playstation.com/en-us/games/the-last-of-us-part-ii/accessibility/) - A comprehensive set of accessibility features in Naughty Dog's first person shooter, The Last Of Us Part II.
 Not in XR but highly relevant for navigating in 3D environments.

+7. [VR Chat Speech to Text](https://vrcstt.com/specs/) - A speech-to-text program for VR Chat and other programs that allows you to caption your speech by giving your avatar a speech bubble.

 <br />